 “And the first day shall be called holy, and the seventh day shall be a holy convocation to you: ye shall do no servile work on them, only as many things as will [necessarily] be done by every soul, this only shall be done by you.”

-Many times Unleavened bread is called Passover, however, these are two separate feasts.
+Many times people might refer to Unleavened bread as Passover, however, these are two separate feasts.
 They both have a connected meaning and celebration, so that’s why they are thought of as the same holiday.

 The Feast of First Fruits

-Command to Count the Omer – Counting to Pentecost
+Command to Count the Omer – Counting to Shavuot

 First Fruits is also the day when we start to count fifty days or 7 weeks plus one day, until the last spring feast – Shavuot/ Pentecost!